 You may see a few credit cards in the above table that seem out of place because they don't reward you in AIR MILES directly.
 However, certain rewards programs allow you to convert your points to miles for free.
 I wanted to include those cards that allow you to turn your points into miles to be thorough and provide a few unconventional options.

-Converting From Hudson's Bay Rewards
+Converting Hudson's Bay Rewards To AIR MILES

 This is an easy conversion that can be set up to convert your points automatically on a weekly basis.
 It costs 40 HBC points to earn one AIR MILE and that conversion ratio has been factored into all the numbers in the above table such that everything is displayed in miles instead of points.